 Director Last Name, First Name, dir.
 Year aired.
 TV Show Title., Season number, episode number, "Episode Title."
 Aired Month Day, Year, on Network.
 Medium or URL for online access.

 Silberling, Brad, dir.
 2014.
 Jane the Virgin.
 Season 1, episode 1, "Chapter One."
 Aired October 13, 2014, on The CW. https://www.netflix.com/title/80027158.

 Images are usually not included in the reference list.
 In the running text or caption indicate the artist, year the work was created, title of the work, and where it is located.

-Works making extensive use of legal or government documents should use the footnote style, not the author-date style.
-For author-date style papers using just a few such documents, cite them in the text using the legal citation form recommended in The Chicago Manual of Style, 14.281–317.
-(CMOS, 15.54 and 15.55)
+If you are using just a few documents, cite them in the running text using the legal citation form recommended in The Chicago Manual of Style, 14.269-14.305 and in the Chicago Notes section of this guide.

 For more information see: Chicago Manual of Style, 15.48

 Unpublished interviews are cited as an in-text citation only; they do not appear in the reference list.